SM 32x400 [2xM8] / N42 - magnetic roller

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical devices or other modern machines.
+- Significant importance in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: